There’s an old joke that asks:

 They May Be Magical, But They’re Not Everything

-By now, you might be feeling a little down, thinking that perhaps all the genius songwriters you idolized are just hacks churning out the same chord sequence again and again.
+By now, you might be feeling a little down, thinking that perhaps all the genius songwriters you idolized are just hacks churning out the same chord sequence again and again (this is not true – check out the chord diversity of these easy-to-play famous tunes!).

 You may even be thinking about writing a sensitive song about it, using the VI-IV-I-V progression – until you realize how ironic that would be.